awsdocs/amazon-vpc-network-administrator-guide/doc_source/CustomerGateway-Windows.md

 We suggest that you configure both tunnels as part of the VPN connection\.
 Each tunnel connects to a separate VPN concentrator on the Amazon side of the VPN connection\.
 Although only one tunnel at a time is up, the second tunnel automatically establishes itself if the first tunnel goes down\.
 Having redundant tunnels ensure continuous availability in case of a device failure\.
 Because only one tunnel is available at a time, the Amazon VPC console indicates that one tunnel is down\.
 This is expected behavior, so there's no action required from you\.

 With two tunnels configured, if a device failure occurs within AWS, your VPN connection automatically fails over to the second tunnel of the AWS virtual private gateway within a matter of minutes\.
-When you configure your customer gateway, it's important that you configure both tunnels\.
+When you configure your customer gateway device, it's important that you configure both tunnels\.

 **Note**
 From time to time, AWS performs routine maintenance on the virtual private gateway\.
 This maintenance may disable one of the two tunnels of your VPN connection for a brief period of time\.
 Your VPN connection automatically fails over to the second tunnel while we perform this maintenance\.